rehypejs/rehype-sanitize/readme.md

 +<h1 id="user-content-current">Current</h1>
 ```

-But this introduces another problem as the links are now broken.
+This introduces another problem as the links are now broken.
 It could perhaps be solved by changing all links, but that would make the links
 rather ugly, and we’d need to track what IDs we have outside of the user content
 on our pages too.